profile photo

 My research sits at the intersection of robust autonomous systems, adversarial perception, predictive models, sensors, robotics, and embodied intelligence.
 Broadly, I am interested in how intelligent systems perceive uncertain environments, make structured sense of sensory information, and remain robust under real-world degradation or attack.

-Project 1 image Cognitive Robotics
+Cognitive Robotics image Cognitive Robotics

 Predictive coding and related world-model-based approaches offer a powerful framework for understanding how embodied systems can infer, predict, and adapt.
 My current work explores these ideas through models of sense of agency, internal representations, and uncertainty in embodied and AI systems.

-Project 1 image Autonomous Vehicle Cyber-Physical Security
+Autonomous Vehicle Cyber-Physical Security image Autonomous Vehicle Cyber-Physical Security

 Autonomous vehicles depend on tightly coupled sensing, learning, and control components.
 My work in this area examines how vulnerabilities in perception systems, especially LiDAR-based 3D object detection, can be exploited under adverse conditions such as rain, and how these weaknesses affect the safety and robustness of autonomous systems.

-Project 2 image Gesture Recognition
+Gesture Recognition image Gesture Recognition

 My earlier work explored short-range radar sensing for hand gesture recognition, using micro-Doppler signatures to classify subtle motion patterns.
 This experience contributed to my broader interest in sensing, signal interpretation, and machine perception.

-Project 2 image Synthetic Aperture Radar
+Synthetic Aperture Radar image Synthetic Aperture Radar

 I also worked on Synthetic Aperture Radar (SAR), including image analysis and degradation-related problems in remote sensing.
 This helped shape my interest in how sensing systems represent and interpret complex real-world signals under imperfect conditions.